pulumi/pulumi-hugo/themes/default/content/docs/guides/self-hosted/local-docker.md

+---
+title: Local Docker Installer
+menu:
+    userguides:
+        parent: self_hosted
+        identifier: self_hosted_localdocker_installer
+        weight: 4
+meta_desc: Pulumi Service is one of the components required for self-hosting Pulumi.
+Self-hosting is available as part of the Enterprise Edition.
+---

 # Local-Docker Installer
 The "local-docker" installer is generally meant to be used where an on-premise solution is needed or where the cloud-based installation solutions (i.e. EKS, ECS, AKS) are not possible.